risawitama/verbose-potato/README.md

-## Yesterday I confused the words "jacuzzi" and "yakuza".
-Now I'm in hot water with the Japanese mafia.
+## You know that cemetery up the road?
+People are dying to get in there.